Sharon Tucker

-Sharon Tucker is an American politician who has been mayor of Fort Wayne, Indiana since April 2024, the second-largest city in the state.
-She served as a Fort Wayne City Councilwoman from the 6th District from 2020 to 2024 and as a member of the Allen County Council from 2015 to 2020.
-A Democrat, she previously served as Treasurer of the Allen County Democratic Party, and vice-chair in 2016.
-On April 20, 2024, she was selected by her party in a caucus to serve the remainder of the term of Tom Henry, who died on March 28, 2024.
-Tucker is the city's first African-American Mayor, and the city's second female mayor in its history.
-Tucker succeeded Acting Mayor Karl Bandemer.
+Sharon Tucker is an American politician who has served as the 37th mayor of Fort Wayne, Indiana, since April 23, 2024.
+She previously represented the 6th District on the Fort Wayne City Council from 2020 to 2024 and served on the Allen County Council from 2015 to 2020.
+A member of the Democratic Party, Tucker previously served as a precinct chair for the Allen County Democratic Party, as well as treasurer of the party and vice-chair in 2016.
+Tucker was selected in a party caucus on April 20, 2024, to succeed Mayor Tom Henry following his death.
+She is the first Black mayor and the second woman to serve as mayor of Fort Wayne.